jeffstieler/atlas-help/applications/build-pipeline.html.md

 ## Build Environment

-When this build runs, the following variables will be injecting into the environment, along with the standard
+When this build runs, the following variables will be injected into the environment, along with the standard
 [Packer environment variables](/help/packer/builds/build-environment#environment-variables).